chompy/pbrew/README.md

 =====
 **By Contextual Code**

-A tool for quickly setting up local Platform.sh development environments that uses Homebrew and don't require containers.
+A tool for quickly setting up local Platform.sh development environments that uses Homebrew and doesn't require containers.

 ## Installation